 We continued up, up, up the trail that we presumed would take us to Yellow Lake.
 When we stopped to take a break on a ridge with views down to the lake and down the valley we’d just hike up and, a condor circled by at just about eye level.
 To our surprise, it came closer and closer until it was circling just a few feet away.

 Check out our very close encounter with a condor in our video, below.

 When the condor moved off, we continued along the ridge for views of Yellow Lake in the crater below, then we hiked back down the way we’d come up.
 The next morning, we packed up and returned along the same trail back down to Hacienda El Releche.
 In this direction, the hike took about four hours and the final stretches of the trail were still very muddy and slippery.

-What to bring on your hike to El Altar Volcano
+What to bring on your El Altar hike

 At the time of writing, rumors about a plan to spend millions to pave a road up to El Altar Volcano were still swirling around.
 For now, the only way to get to El Altar is to trek up and the area is so beautiful (and such a slog to get to) that you’ll want to spend at least two nights at the bunkhouse at the base of the volcano.
 Here’s what to bring with you.

 - Rubber boots and knee socks (to keep pants tucked in and prevent the boots from chafing your legs)

 - Water purification (we always rely on our SteriPEN)